gbouritsas/cvpr18_multimodal_weakly_supervised_learning/README.md

 Code
 =====================================
 1)face-pipeline (MATLAB) : This code is adapted from Piotr Bojanowski (https://github.com/piotr-bojanowski/face-pipeline) and it is based on [1],[2] and [3].
 The main modifications are:

 -> parallel implementation of the code
 -> small modifications in the formation of the face tracks (detector score threshold, post-processing of face tracks) -> added code to represent faces with VGG
--> modified the computation of kernels (the detector scores are not taken into account) have to modify the paths in the following files
+-> modified the computation of kernels (the detector scores are not taken into account)

+Prior to running the code you will have to:

+a.
+Split each video into individual frames
+b.
+Download VLFeat http://www.vlfeat.org/download.html (Our code is tested with VLFeat 0.9.19)
+c.
+Download MatConvNet http://www.vlfeat.org/matconvnet (Our code is tested with MatConvNet 1.0-beta23)
+d.
+Modify the paths in the files main.m, main_vgg.m and main_kernels.m

 To run the code type:
 ```
 a. compile : compiles the mex functions
-a. main: runs the modified face pipeline (faces are represented with SIFT descriptors)
+b. main: runs the modified face pipeline (faces are represented with SIFT descriptors)
-b. main_vgg: extracts the VGG-face representation
+c. main_vgg: extracts the VGG-face representation
-c. main_kernels: computes the kernels (both from VGG and SIFT).
+d. main_kernels: computes the kernels (both from VGG and SIFT).
 ```

 2)text_processing (MATLAB + PYTHON, WINDOWS to run the batch files - not very important): text pipeline as described in the thesis all1.bat :